Checklist:

 Borders

 • Before attaching borders, press and square your top (all four sides should be at a 90 degree angle).
+See my tutorial on avoiding wavy borders.
 If your top isn't square, no matter how straight your borders start out, they will end up "wavy".
-(See info above on squaring your backing)
+One thing I like to do is lay my quilt out on the floor after I'm done - if it doesn't lay pretty flat, it is going to have issues being quilted.

 Pressing

 • As with your backing, your top should be pressed and as wrinkle-free as possible.
-If I have to press your quilt, I charge $10.00 minimum.
+If I have to press your quilt, I charge my hourly rate and $10.00 minimum.

 • Seams should be flat and be butted or pressed open.
 HINT: If you weren't able to butt all your seams while piecing, when you press, snip near the junction of the seams to be able to press one of the seams the other direction.
 Bottom line: there should be no lumps on the top of your quilt.
 Lumpy seams will make the quilt look lumpy or worse - break needles which could tear the fabric.